turbot/tailpipe-plugin-aws/docs/tables/aws_vpc_flow_log/index.md

 }
 ```

-### Exclude logs with no status from a CloudWatch log group
+### Exclude flow log records with no traffic or skipped data from CloudWatch log group

 Use the filter argument in your partition to exclude [records that are skipped or have no data](https://docs.aws.amazon.com/vpc/latest/userguide/flow-logs-records-examples.html#flow-log-example-no-data) and reduce the size of local log storage.